Layton, Florida

-Layton is a city on the island of Long Key in Monroe County, Florida, United States.
+Layton is a city located on the island of Long Key in Monroe County, Florida, United States.
+The city is part of the Florida Keys.
 The population was 210 at the 2020 census.

 History

 In the late 19th century, Long Key was used as a coconut plantation.
-By 1910, Layton was becoming famous as a fishing destination, thanks in part to promotion by sports writer Zane Grey.
+By 1910, Layton was becoming famous as a fishing destination, thanks in part to promotion by sportswriter, Zane Grey.
 However, the developing tourist infrastructure on Long Key, including a station on the Overseas Railroad, was largely destroyed by the Labor Day Hurricane of 1935.

-After World War II, Mary and Del Layton (born 1906), who ran a grocery business in Miami, bought 40 acre on Long Key and started developing the property as "Layton's Long Key Fishing Camp", which grew substantially over the succeeding years.
+After World War II, Mary V. Layton (1907-1993) and Delbert “Del” Layton (1906-1987), who ran a grocery business in Miami, bought 40 acre on Long Key and started developing the property as "Layton's Long Key Fishing Camp", which grew substantially over the succeeding years.

-Layton was incorporated as a town on September 18, 1963.
+The City of Layton was officially incorporated on September 18, 1963.

 The land that would become Long Key State Park was acquired between 1961 and 1973; the park opened on October 1, 1969.

 Geography

-Layton is located along U.S. Route 1 at 24.826669°N 80.814006°W. Via US 1 it is 66 mi northeast of Key West and 88 mi southwest of Miami.
+The approximate coordinates for the City of Layton is located along U.S. Route 1 at 24.826669°N 80.814006°W. Via US 1 it is 66 mi northeast of Key West and 88 mi southwest of Miami.

 According to the United States Census Bureau, the city has a total area of 0.22 sqmi.
 0.16 sqmi of it are land and 0.06 sqmi of it (27.03%) are water.

+Climate

+The City of Layton has a tropical climate, similar to the climate found in much of the Caribbean.
+It is part of the only region in the 48 contiguous states that falls under that category.
+More specifically, it generally has a tropical savanna climate (Köppen climate classification: Aw), bordering a tropical monsoon climate (Köppen climate classification: Am).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 210 people, 55 households, and 28 families residing in the city.

+As of the 2010 United States census, there were 184 people, 76 households, and 47 families residing in the city.